 YOUR SMI RESPONSES INDICATE THAT you are an empathetic person.

-It comes easy to you to put yourself into another person's shoes, trying to see life from their point of view.
-It makes you feel really good when you do so, in a way you feel closer to the other.
-Not being inclusive may also make you feel guilty, selfish, righteous, or irresponsible.
+It comes easily to put yourself in another person's shoes, trying to see life from their point of view, as puzzling at it might be.
+It makes you feel good when you do so - in a way you feel closer to the other.
+Moreover, not being inclusive may make you feel guilty, selfish, righteous, or irresponsible.
 This is your internal compass.